 Gearman (Distributed Task Management)

-The Gearman module in PHP interacts with the Gearman distributed task manager, designed to execute tasks in parallel across multiple servers.
-It enables asynchronous processing and load balancing, allowing PHP applications to offload resource-intensive tasks to background workers.
+The Gearman module in PHP connects to the Gearman distributed task manager, a system built for running tasks in parallel across several servers.
+It allows PHP applications to handle asynchronous processing and load balancing with ease.

 Features of the PHP Gearman Module

-The Gearman module allows:
+The module allows:

 • Submitting tasks to a Gearman server (GearmanClient::addTask(), GearmanClient::doBackground()).